 Here, you can see one of the most extensive collections of Picasso’s work, certainly the best collection in Spain.

-Now, the museum has over 3,000 pieces, many from Picasso’s formative years in Barcelona.
-And the setting of this museum is stunning.
+Now, the museum has over 3,000 pieces, many from Picasso’s formative years in Barcelona and from his Blue Period.
+The setting of this museum is stunning.
 It’s lodged in five contiguous medieval stone mansions in the funky El Born neighborhood of Barcelona.

-The museum is crammed with seminal Miró works, from his earliest sketches to his later years.
+The Fundació Joan Miró is crammed with seminal Miró works, from his earliest sketches to his later years.
 There’s 220 paintings, 180 sculptures, and over 8,000 drawings.
 Not everything is on display at once, of course.

 If you love Miro’s biomorphic images, come.
 If you don’t like modern art, there’s plenty to do in Barcelona, like all the Gaudi buildings below.